 Rescheduled to March 1st

-Committee of the whole - Scheduled for February 3rd 2015 at 7:00pm in Council chambers
+Committee of the whole meeting Wednesday May 4th at 7:00pm in Council Chambers.

-Regular meeting of Council - Scheduled for January 20th 2015 at 7:00pm in Council chambers
+Regular meeting of Council Wednesday April 20th at 7:00pm in Council Chambers.

 To view current agendas and minutes please visit the civicweb portal by clicking HERE

 Many residents throughout rural Canada have limited access to affordable high speed internet.
 This is mainly because the investment needed to install and operate state of the art internet services is expensive, and there is uncertainty in rural markets’ ability to return that investment.